Session

 ACRUMEN: What IS Software Quality Anyway?!

-This talk introduces ACRUMEN, my simple yet fairly comprehensive definition, that you can use with any tech stack, for free.
+This talk introduces ACRUMEN, my simple yet fairly comprehensive definition, that devs of any level can use, with any tech stack, for free.
 It stands for the idea that software should be Appropriate, Correct, Robust, Usable, Maintainable, and Efficient.
 (Come to the talk to see what the N stands for!)
 I will explain why we need a new definition, and how to apply this one, then explore each aspect in turn, including further nuances and immediately useful tips on how to _achieve_ each one.

 You will come away better equipped to analyze the quality of anybody's software, give precise feedback on its shortcomings, teach the next generation of developers how to produce high-quality software, and most importantly, improve the quality of your own software.

-I've given this talk before at several conferences and Meetups, and am slated to do more soon.
+I've given this talk before at several conferences and Meetups, and am scheduled to do more soon.
 The latest video is at https://www.youtube.com/watch?v=5iJGC01ApSc (from Frontrunners DC 2023).

 There is deliberately zero code in this, to emphasize that "code quality" is just a part of the overall picture of "software quality" that I am addressing -- and that the concepts are completely technology-agnostic (unlike some other definitions).